 - Real estate development agreements

-The details of financing a golf course are very complex and are specific to each project and developer.
-It is highly recommended by ASGCA members that the advice of financial consultants and other golf developers be obtained very early in the process to help guide the project in the right direction.
+The details of financing a golf course are complex and specific to each project and developer.
+It is highly recommended by ASGCA members that the advice of financial consultants and other golf developers be obtained early in the process to help guide the project in the right direction.